 The Community Hangs On

 In the mid 1960s, South Park was rezoned as industrial.
-Four thousand two hundred residents staged a protest at City Hall and got the zoning changed to low-density residential.
+Residents staged a protest at City Hall and got the zoning changed to low-density residential.

 In 1971, Our Lady of Lourdes Church was abandoned and demolished.
 By 1974, crime was up and the area attracted poor immigrants, principally Hispanics.
 A freeway sliced between Concord School and the rest of the neighborhood.